DanielDango/LiSSA-RATLR/01_Proposal/Sources/papers.md

 1. Research and Setup
    - local setup of the lissa ratlr project
    - get a feel for the framework and how to work within by implementing basic classifiers
-     - 0-Shot, n-Shot, Chain of Thought
+     - 0-Shot, Chain of Thought
+     - basic iterative prompting -> get early working example
    - provides a benchmark to compare apo techniques
 2. Automatic Prompt Refinement
    - Consists of initial prompt (test different prompts), optimization prompt and core loop to iterate until the result is good enough